XML and Excel

 Figure 7: List produced by dragging the "employee" element to the sheet

 Now a template has been defined which can import data from XML files which have the same structure as the one we "opened" in Excel.
-We can import the data from test_en.xml, simply by pressing the refresh button on the "External Table Data" group of the custom "Table tools, design" tab of the ribbon in Excel 2007, or by clicking the Refresh XML data button on the List toolbar of Excel 2003 (see figure 8 and 9).
+We can import the data from test_en.xml, simply by pressing the refresh button on the "External Table Data" group of the custom "Table tools, design" tab of the ribbon in Excel 2007 and up, or by clicking the Refresh XML data button on the List toolbar of Excel 2003 (see figure 8 and 9).
 The data from test_en.xml will be read into our newly created template.
 See figure 10.

 Figure 8: Refresh Data using the ribbon